 Most of these tips really apply to everyone, not just vegetarians.
-They may seem trite, but they are tried and true and you will notice the difference in your health and energy levels.
+They may seem trite, but they are tried and true and you may notice the difference in your health and energy levels.

 Eat a Dark Green Vegetable at Least Three Times a Week

 These nutritional powerhouses are packed full of vitamins such as calcium and iron.
 On the run or hate spinach?
 Try drinking your greens.
-Green smoothies are better than a cup of coffee in the morning and they really are healthy.
+Green smoothies are great for a morning boost, or afternoon pick me up, and can give you a head start on your nutrients for the day.
 Another thing you can do to get your greens is to add a handful of spinach leaves to your regular salad.
-A full spinach salad isn't very enticing, but a handful or so mixed in with your favorite red leaf lettuce goes down just fine.
-Or try out a unique combination of kale and collard greens, which is very flavorful.
+A full spinach salad might not be very enticing, but a handful or so mixed in with your favorite red leaf lettuce goes down just fine.
+Or try out a combination of kale and collard greens for a flavorful and healthy side.

 Take a Vitamin Supplement That Contains B12

-Or include nutritional yeast in your diet regularly, especially if you're vegan or mostly vegan.
-Vegetarians don't need to worry about vitamin B12, as you'll easily consume plenty of it, but vegans should err on the side of caution and make sure they're getting a source of B12.
+Or include fortified nutritional yeast in your diet regularly, especially if you're vegan or mostly vegan.
+Vegetarians may not need to worry as much about vitamin B12, as it is found in dairy and eggs, but vegans should err on the side of caution and make sure they're getting a consistent source of B12.
 Many products, such as soy milk and veggie burgers are fortified with B12, so read the label.

 It's been said over and over again for a reason—because it's true!
-Most people don't drink nearly enough water (and even if you think you're drinking enough, you probably aren't, especially if you're trying to gain health and lose unhealthy habits).
+Most people don't drink enough water (and even if you think you're drinking enough, you probably aren't, especially if you're trying to shed unhealthy habits).
 Bring a water bottle with you wherever you go and invest in a simple filter for your home.
 Water is especially important when adjusting to a new way of eating, as it will help curb any cravings you may experience.